Ex-DEA agent: Opioid crisis fueled by drug industry and Congress

 Joe Rannazzisi: You know all these people that died happened under my watch.
 The one thing I wanted to do, the one thing that I just thought would have the most impact, is to lock up, arrest one of these corporate officers.
 You arrest a corporate officer.
 You arrest somebody that's involved in the decision process, knowing what the law is.
 If you make that arrest, then everybody sits up and takes notice because three-piece-suit guys just don't do well in prison.
 They don't.

+After our story aired, the Justice Department urged Congress to rewrite the law that stripped the DEA of its enforcement powers.
+Despite some proposals to repeal or replace it, Congress has taken no action.

 Joe Rannazzissi now consults with state attorneys general who have filed suit against distributors for their role in the opioid crisis.
-Tennessee Congresswoman Marsha Blackburn is running for the Senate.
-As for Congressman Marino, he was just nominated to be President Donald Trump's new drug czar.
+Tennesee Congresswoman Marsha Blackburn is now running for the Senate.
+As for Congressman Marino, he was nominated to be President Donald Trump's drug czar.
+But two days after we broadcast our story, he withdrew his nomination.
+He is now running for re-election to Congress.

-Correction: Majority Leader Mitch McConnell brought the Marino bill to the Senate floor where it passed.
-A previous version of this article incorrectly stated that Sen. McConnell introduced the bill.

 Produced by Sam Hornblower and Ira Rosen.
 Alex J. Diamond and LaCrai Mitchell, associate producers.